mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 {{< book >}}
 in the last chapter,
 {{< /book >}}
-then you could visit a browser at the URL and find the text "Hello World" on your browser page.
+you could visit a browser
+at the URL
+and find the text "Hello World" on your browser page.